Shilpa-Kancharla/machine-learning-tutorials/Unsupervised Learning/README.md

   - Scatterplots of **v_1** vs **v_2**
   - Visualizations of **v_k**
 - Biplot: scatter plot of PC1 vs PC2 with loadings of **v_1** vs **v_2** overlaid

+### PCA - Dimension Reduction
+How to choose *K*?
+- Elbow in screeplot
+- Take *K* that explains at least 90% (95%, 99%, etc) variance.
+- More sophisticated:
+  - CV done internally
+  - Validation via matrix completion
+  - Nuclear norm penalties

+### PCA - Center and Scale?
+- Typically, one should center features (i.e., columns of X)
+  - Maximizing variance interpretation (assumes multivariate Gaussian model)
+- Scaling changes PCA solution
+  - Features with large scale contribute more to variance, have large PC loadings
+- General Suggestions
+  - Scale if features measured differently
+  - Don't scale if features measured in same way & scale has meaning